Battle of Arawe: Opposing forces

 The Director Task Force was centered around the U.S. Army's 112th Cavalry Regimental Combat Team (112th RCT).
 This regiment had arrived in the Pacific in August 1942 but had not seen combat.
-It was dismounted and converted to an infantry unit in May 1943, and undertook an unopposed landing at Woodlark Island (designated Operation Chronicle) on 23 June.
+It was dismounted and converted to an infantry unit in May 1943 and undertook an unopposed landing at Woodlark Island (designated Operation Chronicle) on 23 June.
 The 112th Cavalry Regiment was smaller and more lightly armed than U.S. infantry regiments as it had only two battalion-sized squadrons compared to the three battalions in infantry regiments.
 Moreover, the squadrons were smaller and more lightly equipped than their infantry equivalents.
 The 112th RCT's combat support units were the M2A1 howitzer-equipped 148th Field Artillery Battalion and the 59th Engineer Company.
-The other combat units of the Director Task Force were two batteries of the 470th Anti-aircraft Artillery Battalion (Automatic Weapons), most of the 236th Anti-aircraft Artillery Battalion (Searchlight), "A" Company of the United States Marine Corps (USMC) 1st Amphibious Tractor Battalion and a detachment from the 26th Quartermaster War Dog Platoon.
+The other combat units of the Director Task Force were two batteries of the 470th Anti-aircraft Artillery Battalion (Automatic Weapons), most of the 236th Anti-aircraft Artillery Battalion (Searchlight), "A" Company of the United States Marine Corps 1st Amphibious Tractor Battalion and a detachment from the 26th Quartermaster War Dog Platoon.
 The 2nd Battalion of the 158th Infantry Regiment was held in reserve to reinforce the Director Task Force if required.
 Several engineer, medical, ordnance and other support units were scheduled to arrive at Arawe after the landing was completed.
 Cunningham requested a battery equipped with 90 mm anti-aircraft guns, but none were available.
 The U.S. Navy's Beach Party Number 1 would also be landed with the Director Task Force and remain at Arawe until the beachhead was secured.

 The Director Task Force was supported by Allied naval and air units.
 The naval force was drawn from TF 76 and comprised U.S. Navy destroyers USS Conyngham (Barbey's flagship), Shaw, Drayton, Bagley, Reid, Smith, Lamson, Flusser and Mahan and a transport group with destroyer transports USS Humphreys and Sands, the Australian landing ship infantry HMAS Westralia, landing ship dock USS Carter Hall, two patrol craft and two submarine chasers.
 The naval force also included a service group with three LSTs, three tugboats and the destroyer tender USS Rigel.
 United States Army Air Forces (USAAF) and Royal Australian Air Force (RAAF) units operating under the Fifth Air Force would support the landing, but only limited air support was to be available after 15 December as the available aircraft were needed for strategic missions against Japanese bases.